Contact InformationKimberly Crealey Rouillier

 Program Mission and Outcomes

 The Physical Therapist Assistant Program at the Community College of Rhode Island prepares students for licensure and employment as Physical Therapist Assistants, in various health care settings, with diverse patient populations.
-Commitment to excellence in student preparation yields graduates that posses ethical practice standards, demonstrate outstanding technical competence, and incorporate critical thinking into all aspects of patient care.
-The program promotes a commitment to the profession of Physical Therapy, the importance of life long learning, and the value of community service.
+Commitment to excellence in student preparation yields graduates that possess ethical practice standards, demonstrate outstanding technical competence, and incorporate critical thinking into all aspects of patient care under the direction and supervision of a licensed physical therapist.
+The program promotes professionalism and a commitment to the profession of Physical Therapy.

 - The graduate will demonstrate appropriate conduct and ethical behavior as described in the Standards for Ethical Conduct for the Physical Therapist Assistant and applicable jurisdictional regulation of physical therapy services.

 - The graduate will demonstrate a sound understanding of the structure and function of the normal human body, and will apply this knowledge to drive critical decisions while delivering patient care within an established plan of care.

 - The graduate will practice according to the role of the Physical Therapist Assistant in the provision of physical therapy services and will foster an effective working relationship between the Physical Therapist and Physical Therapist Assistant.